Gravity-Chain/gravity-docs/docs/intro.md

 ## What is Gravity Chain?

-Gravity is worlds first mobile powered open source blockchain infrastructure that can enable mining on mobile using unique consensus protocol called **Proof of Participation(PoP)**.
+Gravity is world's first mobile powered open source blockchain infrastructure that can enable mining on mobile using unique consensus protocol called **Proof of Participation(PoP)**.

 ## Why Gravity exists?